 “This family is very special because it’s such a big family and many of them suffer from cleft conditions,” Stafford said.
 “The bigger the family, the easier it is to find what causes it.”

 “We wanted to come and visit this family because when you’re studying the genetic component as a cause of cleft lip and palate, it’s very helpful to look at a family, because then you can compare the family members to each other,” Stafford said.
-“You can see what the family members with cleft have in common, and then you can see what they don’t have in common with the members without the deformity.”
+“You can see what the family members with cleft have in common, and then you can see what they don’t have in common with the members without the facial difference.”

 Like most houses here, Loraine’s house is built of coconut wood with a cement floor and a scrap metal roof.
 Loraine’s father collects and sells scrap metal and recyclables to make a living for his family.
 There were piles of rubber tires and plastic bottles in the yard waiting to be transported and sold.
 A fire of leftover scrap burned in the middle of the clearing, and the family’s pig foraged for food in the shade of a tree.